If you have been sexually assaulted you can attend either:

 - Walk-in to any clinic (for sexual assault you can still walk in, even with COVID-19 restrictions in place)

-- Book an appointment: telephone 01482 247111 or fill in our online assessment for an appointment.
+- Book an appointment: Fill in our online assessment for an appointment or telephone 01482 247111

 You will be fast-tracked through the clinic as soon as you let the receptionist know you have been assaulted – ask to speak to the receptionist in the private area at reception, or show a note that indicates that you have been assaulted.
 Please tell the receptionist if you would prefer to see a male or female healthcare worker.